toaq/TwE/_lessons/07/index.md

   "I eat."

 > **Nủı shámū da**
-  "This is small." (lit.
-"This smalls")
+  "The apple is small." (lit.
+"The apple smalls")

 > **Kủnē ní da**
   "This is a dog." (lit.
 "This dogs")

+---

 ## Making nouns